Geological Terms Beginning With "H"

 A narrow ridge with steeply inclined sides of nearly equal slopes.
 Formed by differential erosion of steeply dipping rock units.

-An elongated block of high topographic relief that is bounded on two sides by steep normal faults.
-Produced in an area of crustal extension.
+An elongated block of high topographic relief that is bounded on two sides by steeply dipping normal faults.
+Produced in an area of crustal extension such as the Basin and Range Province of the southwestern United States.

-A volcanic center located within a lithospheric plate that is thought to be caused by a plume of hot mantle material rising from depth.
+A volcanic center located within a lithospheric plate that is thought to be caused by a plume of hot mantle material rising from depth and located above a "hot spot" on the outer core.

 The ability of a porous material to transmit a fluid.
-Permeability.
+Also known as "permeability."

 Any organic chemical compound (gaseous, liquid or solid) that is composed of carbon and hydrogen.
 The term is frequently used in reference to fossil fuels, specifically crude oil and natural gas.